 At the end of the vesting period of around four years, the Supervisory Board determines the specific target achievement against the KPIs and combines the results into a weighted average.
-Hereby, the target achievement for each of these KPIs - relative TSR and the three ESG KPIs - can have a value between 0% and 200% (cap).
-This means that the final number of Siemens Healthineers Stock Awards originally allocated conditionally (cap on number of shares).
-The final number of Siemens Healthineers Stock Awards is calculated on the basis of the percentage of weighted target achievement multiplied by the number of Siemens Healthineers Stock Awards conditionally allocated at the beginning of the vesting period.
-Siemens Healthineers Stock Awards are allocated for 200% target achievement.
+As part of that, the target achievement for each of these KPIs - relative TSR and the three ESG KPIs - can have a value between 0% and 200% (cap).
+This means that the final number of Siemens Healthineers Stock Awards originally allocated conditionally (cap on the number of shares).
+The final number of Siemens Healthineers Stock Awards is calculated based on the percentage of weighted target achievement multiplied by the number of Siemens Healthineers Stock Awards conditionally allocated at the beginning of the vesting period.
+Siemens Healthineers Stock Awards are allocated on the basis of 200% target achievement.
 If the target achievement is below 200%, a number of Siemens Healthineers Stock Awards proportionate to the shortfall from the target is forfeited without replacement.

 For the final number of Siemens Healthineers Stock Awards at the end of the vesting period, one share of Siemens Healthineers AG will then be transferred to the Managing Board members, at no cost to them, for each Siemens Healthineers Stock Award they hold.
 Here, the actual amount, defined as the final number of Siemens Healthineers shares multiplied by the Xetra closing price of Siemens Healthineers shares at the end of the vesting period, must not exceed 300% of the original target amount (absolute payout cap).
-If the actual amount is higher, the corresponding number of stock awards is forfeited without replacement.
+If the actual amount is higher, the corresponding number of Stock Awards is forfeited without replacement.

-Siemens Healthineers Stock Awards allocated in fiscal year 2021
+Siemens Healthineers Stock Awards allocated in fiscal year 2022

-The table below shows Siemens Healthineers Stock Awards allocated in fiscal year 2021; they are contractually guaranteed to Managing Board members but will only be transferred after the end of the four-year vesting period in November 2024, subject to achieving the KPIs specified as targets for fiscal year 2021.
-The table includes the target amounts, maximum allocations, and maximum number of Siemens Healthineers Stock Awards allocated, as well as the fair value at allocation date of Siemens Healthineers Stock Awards of the individual Managing Board members.
+The table below shows Siemens Healthineers Stock Awards allocated in fiscal year 2022; they are contractually guaranteed to Managing Board members but will only be transferred after the end of the four-year vesting period in November 2025, subject to achievement of the KPIs specified as targets for fiscal year 2022.
+The table includes the target amounts, maximum allocation amounts, and the maximum number of Siemens Healthineers Stock Awards allocated, as well as the fair value at the allocation date of Siemens Healthineers Stock Awards for the individual Managing Board members.

-The Supervisory Board specified November 13, 2020, as the allocation date for the 2021 tranche of Siemens Healthineers Stock Awards for all Managing Board members.
-The allocation price relevant for the 2021 tranche was €33.30, which is equal to the arithmetic mean of the Xetra closing prices of Siemens Healthineers shares over the last 60 stock exchange trading days immediately prior to the beginning of the vesting period, less the discounted estimated dividends.
+The Supervisory Board specified November 8, 2021, as the allocation date for the 2022 tranche of Siemens Healthineers Stock Awards for the Managing Board members.
+For Elisabeth Staudinger-Leibrecht, the allocation date is December 1, 2021, as she was appointed to the Managing Board during the year with effect from December 1, 2021, and thus after the allocation date.
+The allocation price relevant for the 2022 tranche was €54.17, which is equal to the arithmetic mean of the Xetra closing prices of Siemens Healthineers shares over the last 60 stock exchange trading days immediately prior to the beginning of the vesting period, less the discounted estimated dividends.